 Email: dimi@acme-eu.com

-See the changes on both tabs of the browsing form.
+Observe the changes on both tabs of the browsing form.

-Creating a two-step stepper to author employees
+You have created a two-step stepper to author employees.

-Adding table columns to customize a collection view
+Adding table columns to customize a collection view.

-Using SemQL expressions to format data
+Using SemQL expressions to format data.

 Modify the Employee collection